What is a Layer 1 Blockchain?

 You can read more about the latest events in crypto on ZebPay blogs.
 Experience the power of crypto trading with ZebPay India.

-FAQs on What is Layer 1
+What is the Market Capitalization of Layer 1 (L1) Tokens?

-What are Layer 1 Blockchain Limitations?
+What are a Layer 1 Blockchain’s Limitations?

 The main limitation of L1s is the lack of scalability.
 This is because network security and decentralization take precedence over speed on most projects.
 Another limitation is the energy consumption of proof-of-work blockchains, which can lead to mining activities consuming more electricity than entire countries.